Sometimes betting on the wrong horse can cause a truckload of trouble and an awful lot of money.

 Navistar International Corp. recently reported a fiscal third-quarter net loss of $28 million.
 Navistar’s last profitable quarter came in mid-2012 and much of Navistar’s problems stem from the fact that they bet on the wrong diesel engine technology.
 Their diesel engine emission technology proved to be a disaster, ultimately costing Navistar more than $700 million, and it continues to haunt them to this day.

-As rival engine makers, such as Cummins, Daimler and Paccar all developed an emissions system based upon adding urea to the exhaust gases, Navistar went another direction and made the decision to develop an exhaust gas recirculation (EGR) technology that funneled emissions back into the engine’s cylinders (in the hope of lowering the nitrogen oxide released and meeting the new U.S. emission rules).
-The problem was not only did the technique not reduce the emissions sufficiently to meet the new U.S. standards, but the reliability of the engines was in a word – awful.
+As rival engine makers, such as Cummins, Daimler, and Paccar all developed an emissions system based upon adding urea to the exhaust gases, Navistar went another direction and made the decision to develop an exhaust gas recirculation (EGR) technology that funneled emissions back into the engine’s cylinders (in the hope of lowering the nitrogen oxide released and meeting the new U.S. emission rules).
+Not only did the technique not reduce the emissions sufficiently to meet the new U.S. standards, but the reliability of the engines was in a word – awful.

 Navistar reversed course and abandoned the technology in July of 2012, making a deal with Cummins to use its engines.
 But the damage had been done.
 Navistar’s initial decision proved to be devastating on many fronts.
 First, the Department of Justice has sued Navistar on behalf of the Environmental Protection Agency.
 They allege that Navistar’s 2010 heavy-duty engines violated the Clean Air Act and failed to meet EPA emissions standards for that year.
 If Navistar is found liable, civil penalties could total in excess of $300 million — a fine of up to $37,500 per day for each violation.